ember-learn/ember-blog/content/the-ember-times-issue-191.md

 ---
 title: The Ember Times - Issue No. 191
 authors:
+  - the-crowd
-  - the-crowd # replace with real authors from the author folder (add yourself if you're not there)
+  - chris-ng # replace with real authors from the author folder (add yourself if you're not there)
 date: 2021-10-22T00:00:00.000Z
 tags:
   - newsletter